rust-lang/book/nostarch/chapter03.md

 }
 ```

-Try running this program, and you should get this output:
+Try running this program; you should get the following output:

 ```bash
 $ cargo run